 Status of the MCAP

 In January 2021, Minister for Health, Deputy Stephen Donnelly announced provision for the delivery and funding of the MCAP and it has been included in the HSE's Service Plan for 2021.
 On page 105, the Service Plan includes the following: “Commence the Medicinal Cannabis Access Programme, subject to the availability of suitable products and the establishment of arrangements to approve their use in individual cases, and record relevant information on a register as provided for in the regulations”.

 In July 2021, the Minister announced that the programme was open for registration and that consultants can now register their patients.
-However, of the four products recommended by the HPRA, it appears that two are no longer available from manufacturers, and none of the four are currently available for supply in the country.
+However, of the four products recommended by the HPRA, it appears that two are no longer available from manufacturers - although they still remain listed as approved products under the MCAP.

 The HSE have already confirmed that approved cannabis-based products will be available under the PCRS (Long-Term Illness Scheme, GMS Scheme and the Drugs Payment Scheme) on a named-patient basis.
 Authorisation is subject to the patient having a qualifying medical condition, standard approved treatments have been exhausted and the prescription has been issued by a consultant.
 Enrolment on the register will not automatically mean approval for reimbursement.
 To date, just one product (CannEpil) has been added to the PCRS which would make it free of charge to MCAP patients.